lucidrains/RETRO-pytorch/README.md

 ## RETRO Datasets (wip)

-The `RETRODataset` class accepts paths to a number of memmapped numpy arrays containing the chunks, masking, continuation, and pre-calculated neighbors.
+The `RETRODataset` class accepts paths to a number of memmapped numpy arrays containing the chunks, the index of the first chunk in the sequence to be trained on (in RETRO decoder), and the pre-calculated indices of the k-nearest neighbors per chunk.

 You can use this to easily assemble the data for `RETRO` training.

 ```python